 Chances are, you and your child find yourselves together in the car pretty regularly, View these times as opportunities to talk together.
-Tell stories about your own childhood or talk about the things that populate your child’s world, such as things he loves to play with, his friends, or what he’s working on at school.
+Tell stories about your own childhood or talk about the things that populate your child’s world, such as things they love to play with, their friends, or what they're working on at school.
 You can also use these times to talk about important topics – like what makes a good friend, for instance.
 For younger children, pointing out things like, “Oh I see a red car!
 Can you find one?” also offers the chance to reinforce learning in a fun way.
 No matter how you choose to use car time, seeing it as a chance for uninterrupted conversation will open up opportunities for connection.

 Go on errand-dates

 Your young children love to be with you, and it doesn’t matter much what you’re doing.
 Taking your child with you and making even something as simple as a grocery trip into an outing turns chores into meaningful time spent together.
 Involve Baby in your world, telling them what you’re shopping for, asking for input where possible, and maybe choosing a treat together.